kamran-rezaei/Cpp-Education/Basics/README.md

 - Depending on the choice, it performs the corresponding conversion using these formulas:
   - Celsius to Fahrenheit: `F = (C * 9/5) + 32`
   - Fahrenheit to Celsius: `C = (F - 32) * 5/9`.
 - The result is displayed to the user.

+---

+### **calculator.cpp**
+This program performs basic arithmetic operations (addition, subtraction, multiplication, and division).

+**Features:**
+- Supports four basic operations: `+`, `-`, `*`, `/`.
+- Handles division by zero gracefully.

+**How It Works:**
+- The program prompts the user to enter two numbers and an operator.
+- Based on the operator, it performs the corresponding operation and displays the result.